graphcareful/levd/README.md

 $ sudo systemctl start levd # stop sends SIGKILL to process, gracefully terminating
 ```

 ### Configuration

 The program must see a valid `levd.cfg` file located in `/etc/leviathan`.
-A sample can
-be found in the `config/` folder.
-Your configuration file must be in yaml format and
-contain at least the `main_color`, `temperature_source`, `fan_profile` and `interval`
+A sample can be found in the `config/` folder.
+Your configuration file must be in yaml format and contain at least the `main_color`, `temperature_source`, `fan_profile` and `interval` properties.
-properties.
-Other properties are not supported at this moment.

 To set a fan curve, add to the `fan_profile` list, other lists of size two.
-These are data points which build your fan profile curve - x value being temp (cpu or
-liquid, in C) and y value being fan percentage (in factors of 5, 30 being lowest, 100
+These are data points which build your fan profile curve - x value being temp (cpu or liquid, in C) and y value being fan percentage (in factors of 5, 30 being lowest, 100 highest).
-highest).

-Eg:
+You can also set a different profile for the pump using `pump_profile`.
+If unspecified, the pump will follow `fan_profile`.
+For example:
 ```
 fan_profile:
   -